Solutions Overview

 Seamless Legacy to SDN transformation

 BECS provides Seamless legacy-to-SDN transformation thanks to its strong element management framework.
 SDN-controllers are handled just as easily as any other HW element.
-On top of that, BECS’s service automation invokes virtualized services, in the same way as traditional services.
+On top of that, BECS’s service automation invokes virtualised services, in the same way as traditional services.
 This results in true co-existence of legacy and SDN/NFV networks, without having to change the northbound integration between BECS and other OSS and BSS platforms.

 What is SDN & NFV?

 SDN is an approach to program the network with software using a central controller.
 SDN takes the control plane (how a network device will forward traffic) and separates it from the data or forwarding plane (a network device forwarding traffic based on the control-plane policy).
-With SDN, the control plane is on a centralized controller that has a global view of the network.
+With SDN, the control plane is on a centralised controller that has a global view of the network.
 This global view of the central controller, allows it to take better forwarding decision and easily implement various policies.
 SDN makes networks smarter, flexible and less complex.

-Network Function Virtualization (NFV) is the concept of virtualizing network functions and applications that once run on hardware appliances.
+Network Function Virtualisation (NFV) is the concept of virtualizing network functions and applications that once run on hardware appliances.
 Traditionally network functions (Network Address Translation, Firewall, Load balancer) are implemented as physical devices, where software is tightly coupled with specific, proprietary hardware.
 These physical network functions need to be manually installed into the network, creating operational challenges and preventing rapid deployment of new network functions.
-A Virtualized Network Function (VNF) refers to the implementation of a network function using software that is decoupled from the underlying hardware.
+A Virtualised Network Function (VNF) refers to the implementation of a network function using software that is decoupled from the underlying hardware.

 The software image of a network function can also be implemented in a complete virtual environment, e.g., a Virtual Machine (VM).
 This can lead to networks which are highly flexible and dynamic and also cut down CAPEX and OPEX drastically.